NNLO QCD corrections to jet production in deep inelastic scattering: Inclusive jet production

 \subsection{Comparison to HERA data}

 Inclusive jet production in the Breit frame (using the inclusive $k_T$ algorithm with a massless $E_T$ recombination scheme) was measured double differentially in $Q^2$ and $p_T^B$ by the H1 experiment, which distinguishes a low-$Q^2$~\cite{h1lowq2} and a high-$Q^2$ sample~\cite{h1highq2} and by the ZEUS experiment~\cite{zeusd1}.
 The event selection criteria for all three studies are summarised in Tab.~\ref{tab:incjkin}.
 We compute theoretical predictions at LO, NLO and NNLO, always using the same set of parton distribution functions (NNPDF3.0 NNLO) with $\alpha_s(M_Z)=0.118$.
 Our predictions use a dynamical central scale choice $\mu^2_r=\mu^2_f=(Q^2+p_{T,B}^2)/2$, and the theory uncertainty is determined from a seven-point scale variation with rescaling factors $[1/2,2]$.
-The theoretical predictions are multiplicatively corrected for hadronization effects, using the correction tables from the experimental papers~\cite{h1highq2,h1lowq2}.
+The theoretical predictions are multiplicatively corrected for hadronization effects, $Z$-boson exchange, and QED radiative corrections using the correction tables from the experimental papers~\cite{h1highq2,h1lowq2}.
+These corrections vary between 0.88 and 1.01 for the H1 low-$Q^2$ data, between 0.9 and 1.10 for the H1 high-$Q^2$ data, and between 0.83 and 1.02 for the ZEUS data.

-Figure~\ref{fig:h1inc} compares our NNLO predictions to the H1 data.
-We observe that the NNLO corrections are very substantial at low-$Q^2$ and low-$p_T^B$, with an up to 60\% enhancement with respect to NLO.
-These large corrections are within the NLO uncertainty band (close to the upper edge), and result in a residual theory uncertainty of 20\% even at NNLO.
+Figure~\ref{fig:h1inc1} compares our NNLO predictions to the H1 data.
+We observe that the NNLO corrections are very substantial at low-$Q^2$ and low-$p_T^B$, with an up to 40\% enhancement with respect to NLO.
+These large corrections are within the NLO uncertainty band (close to the upper edge), and result in a residual theory uncertainty of 10--20\% even at NNLO.
 Especially at low $Q^2$, the shape and normalisation of the theory prediction changes significantly going from NLO to NNLO, and results in a considerably improved theoretical description of the data, as already statistically quantified in the experimental H1 study~\cite{h1lowq2}.
 A very similar pattern is also observed for the ZEUS measurement shown in Fig.~\ref{fig:ZEUSinc}.
-With increasing $Q^2$, the size of the NNLO corrections decreases, accompanied with very small residual theoretical uncertainties (decreasing from 10\% at $Q^2=150$~GeV$^2$ to 2\% at 5000~GeV$^2$).
+With increasing $Q^2$, the size of the NNLO corrections decreases, accompanied with very small residual theoretical uncertainties (decreasing from 5\% at $Q^2=150$~GeV$^2$ to less than 2\% at 5000~GeV$^2$).
 In this region, the combination of precision data with the newly derived NNLO corrections has clearly the potential to provide important new constraints for precision QCD studies.